r-pufky/docs/docs/media/plex/config.md

 ### TranscoderToneMapping
 Enable HDR tone mapping?
 Transcoded HDR content will appear highly dimmed and desaturated with this disabled.
-Additional driver components may be needed to support hardware transcoding with this feature enabled; see our support articles for further details.
+Additional driver components may be needed to support hardware transcoding with this feature enabled; see our [support articles][g] for further details.

 [AMD iGPU's will pass encoding frames][b] back and forth between iGPU and CPU drastically reducing performance.
 Recommend disabling for AMD iGPU.